maickyp/Brightcove-Apply/README.md

 # Brightcove API Assessment

-This little project is intended for an job application.
+This little project is intended for a job application.

 Access to Brightcove API and retrieves information from its database and store it in csv file.